MarkNicholsonDev/ProceduralIslandGenerationTool/README.md

 To run the project at default settings click the play button and a world of island chunks will be generated, the seed can be changed to generate a new set or another set of islands.

+## Known Bugs
+There can be a issue with the auto-update functionality not correctly updating the texture scriptable object, this is due to the mesh heights not being updated for the texture shader.
+To solve the issue the UpdateMeshHeights() method can be commented out and then save, then comment back in and the islands should be textured again.